"The struggle to get to d top": Growing trend of streaming farms among artistes

 The repercussions of streaming farms on the music industry

-Artists may begin to doubt their musical gifts when they see songs without depth doing numbers streaming platforms.
+Artistes may begin to doubt their musical gifts when they see songs without depth doing numbers on streaming platforms.

 Rapper Blaqbonez couldn't help but express his disappointment when he found out some colleagues patronised streaming farms.